 Guaranteed $20,000 to Students Who are First in Family to Graduate College

-Suffolk University Law School is excited to announce the First-Generation College Student Merit Scholarship.
-This award will guarantee at least $20,000 in merit aid to all incoming students who start a JD program at Suffolk Law in 2021 and (a) are the first person in their family to graduate from college and (b) have received their undergraduate degree from one of these 25 colleges and universities:
+Suffolk University Law School is excited to announce the First-Generation College Student Scholarship.
+This award will guarantee at least $20,000 in aid to all incoming students who start a JD program at Suffolk Law in 2021 and (a) are first-generation college students and (b) have received their undergraduate degree from one of these 25 colleges and universities:

 - Babson College

 - Emerson College

 - Framingham State University

 - Harvard University

 - Massachusetts Institute of Technology